 (A stark contrast in the two above maps that mark the conclusion of the historical and fictional WW2)

-For an American living in the 21st Century, the victory in the Second World War is even more fundamental to their worldview than even the American Revolution of 1776.
-It is, after all, the founding story of the modern United States and the rest of the world as we know it.
+For an American living in the 21st Century, Allied victory in the Second World War is even more fundamental to their worldview than the American Revolution of 1776.
+It is, after all, the founding story of the modern United States and the current world order as we know it.

 The concept of the Allies losing to the satanic enemy of Nazi Germany and its Axis collaborators hits home in primordial fashion.
-It is a concept so deeply disturbing that the dystopia such a defeat would create is generally unthinkable.
+Axis victory is a concept so deeply disturbing, the dystopia such a defeat would entail is nearly unthinkable.
 Yet in the High Castle universe, that is exactly what happened.
 So, what exactly went wrong in the High Castle timeline?

 How the Axis won WW2: The Man in the High Castle Universe Historical Contradiction